UniMath/agda-unimath/src/foundation/lesser-limited-principle-of-omniscience.lagda.md

----
-title: The lesser limited principle of omniscience
+#  The lesser limited principle of omniscience
----

 ```agda
 module foundation.lesser-limited-principle-of-omniscience where